shsagir/play-area-sync/docs/install-wordpress-4-hobby.md

 ## Install WordPress with SFTP

-The most straight forward and simple way to install WordPress is by downloading it to your local machine and then upload it to your fortrabbit App:
+The most straight forward way to install WordPress is by downloading it to your local machine and then upload it to your fortrabbit App:

 1. Download [the latest](https://wordpress.org/latest.zip) archive
 2. Unpack the archive locally
 3. Open an SFTP client
 4. Connect to your fortrabbit App (access credentials)
-3. Upload the contents of `wordpress` to the `htdocs` folder
+3. Upload the **contents** of the local `wordpress` to the remote `htdocs` folder

 ### Configure in the browser